-I was born in Reggio Emilia (Italy) in 1988 and I studied Computer Engineering at the University of Parma where I obtained my bachelor (2010) and my master (2013), both summa cum laude, working mainly on robotics and artificial intelligence.
+I was born in Reggio Emilia (Italy) in 1988.
+I studied Computer Engineering at the University of Parma where I obtained my bachelor (2010) and my master (2013), both summa cum laude, working mainly on robotics and artificial intelligence.
 In 2013, I moved to Colchester (UK) to start a PhD in the Brain-Computer Interfaces and Neural Engineering Laboratory at the University of Essex, under the supervision of Professor Riccardo Poli and Dr. Caterina Cinel.
-In 2016, I visited Harvard University (Cambridge, Massachusetts) for two months to work with Professor Demba Ba on state-space models.
+In 2016, I have spent two months in the CRISP lab at Harvard University (Cambridge, Massachusetts) to work with Professor Demba Ba on state-space models.

 I am also a co-founder of EyeWink, a startup which aim is to develop and commercialise a wearable device that allows users to control their smartphones with eye winks and blinks.

 In the past, I have been a member of the RedBeard Button, the robotics team of the University of Parma that won the Sick Robot Day 2012, an international robotics competition.

 During my PhD, I have also been employed as Graduate Laboratory Assistant in various modules (see Teaching), where I help students carrying on lab activities and group projects, and module supervisors marking assignments and coursework.

 In 2015, I served as Programme Chair for the 7th Computer Science and Electronic Engineering Conference (CEEC'15).
 I am a graduate student member of IEEE and EMBS and an Associate Fellow of the Higher Education Academy.